SuperPykkon/minecraft-server-wrapper/README.md

 It runs the server using the module subprocess and using re (regular expression) it changes the way log data is displayed.

-Adding colors to errors, warnings, player join, player leave, etc.
+- Adds colors to warnings, errors, infos, player join/leave etc.
-Making the console look a bit more colorful.
+- Icons for         "        "       "          "           e.g. (!, x, |, +, -)
+- You *can execute commands.*
+- A few extra features on what to do when the server closes.

 The project was originally written as a web based server console, with PHP and Javascript working heavily together, using "screen" sessions to run the